 In addition to the daily risk of exposure to acute traumatic events, police officers face high levels of chronic organizational stressors and are the object of much public scrutiny and criticism.
 These stressors can have an erosive effect on physical and mental well-being, as police officers face elevated rates of cardiovascular disease, sleep disorders, depression and post-traumatic stress disorder (PTSD).
 Many officers, however, exhibit tremendous resilience in the face of extreme occupational stress.
 What are the factors that allow for such resilience, and can we train and cultivate these skills and qualities of mind in other officers?

 By equipping officers with practical tools to proactively combat stress and enhance well-being, we believe this program will allow officers to serve more effectively as community guardians, resulting in cascading benefits throughout the communities these officers serve.
-Working closely with the MPD, a national leader in progressive policing initiatives, we hope to establish a model program for other municipalities to follow, and make a meaningful contribution to larger national efforts to reform policing for the 21st century.
+In collaboration with Dane County law enforcement agencies that embrace progressive policing initiatives, we hope that this work will have a meaningful impact on larger national efforts to reform policing for the 21st century.